Print

 Cue Up the Episode!

-1. Make sure you listen to Anna and Marco's episode of The Storied Recipe Podcast, 176 Riding Waves and Whipping Up Kaiserschmarrn while you make her delicious pancake recipe!!!
+Make sure you listen to Anna and Marco's episode of The Storied Recipe Podcast, 176 Riding Waves and Whipping Up Kaiserschmarrn while you make her delicious pancake recipe!

 Make the Recipe

-1. If using raisins warm up rum or apple juice until just hot.
-Pour over raisins and let soak for at least 30mins
+1. Warm up the rum or apple juice until just hot.
+Pour over raisins and let soak for at least 30 minutes.

-2. Separate the eggs into egg yolks and whites and put into two very clean (grease-free) medium sized bowls.
+1. Separate the eggs into egg yolks and whites and put them into two very clean (grease-free) medium-sized bowls.

-5. Sift flour into egg yolks and whisk until combined and lump free.
+4. Sift flour into egg yolks and whisk until combined and lump-free.
 Add vanilla powder or vanilla extract.

-6. Peel apple and grate with a box grater (coarse side).
+5. Peel the apple and grate with a box grater (coarse side).
 Fold apple shreds into egg yolks.

-9. Gently pour batter into melted butter and turn heat to low.
+8. Gently pour batter into melted butter and turn the heat to low.

-11. Once the dough as firm up a bit, cut into 4 quarters.
-Then carefully lift each quarter out of the pan and turn upside down.
+10. Once the dough firmed up a bit, cut it into 4 quarters.
+Then carefully lift each quarter out of the pan and turn it upside down.
 Continue to cook for another 3-4 minutes, or until the batter has set.
 With two forks or spatulas rip Kaiserschmarrn into rough pieces.

-12. If you like add another tablespoon granulated sugar and ½ tbsp butter to the cooked dough and let caramelize quickly over high heat.
+11. If you like add another tablespoon of granulated sugar and ½ tbsp butter to the cooked dough and let caramelize quickly over high heat.

-14. And with apple sauce or stewed fruit, to dip, on the side.
-(See notes 1 and 2)
+13. And with apple sauce or stewed fruit, to dip, on the side.
+(See Notes 3 and 4)

 Notes